j-berg/analysis-template/README.md

 2. Generate Figure 1 images: Run the `notebooks/figure1.ipynb` file
 3. ...

+## Documentation
+You may want to utilize the built-in "Wiki" in Github, or you wish to generate your own documentation.
+A starting directory for this is in `docs`.
+You can then mount this directory to Github Pages by `Settings` -> `Pages` -> Choose `Deploy from a branch` -> Choose `main` as your branch and `docs` as your directory.

 ## Getting help
 You can provide information on how to contact you, or submit an issue on Github.
 For example, this template includes template issue forms for `bugs` and `feature requests`.
 You can provide details on how a user might go about handling this.